 Your family can also send you e-mail at camp.
-Have them e-mail by using our Bunk1 e-mail service and we’ll make sure to deliver their message to you!
-These get delivered at supper along with the regular mail.
+Have them e-mail by using our Bunk1 e-mail service (Info on Documents page) and we’ll make sure to deliver their message to you!
+These get delivered at lunch along with the regular mail.

 Campers do not have access to the internet at camp, so you won’t be able to send e-mails directly.
 We do have the Bunk1 reply forms that your parents can sign up for through that service.
 These reply forms will be sent out once a day as well.

 The phone is also not available except for emergencies.
 Your parents may call to speak to the directors at anytime should they be concerned.

 Cell phones are not part of the camp life and must be left at home.
 It’s community living, away from home, in a natural, outdoor setting.
 Take a break from your phone – and reconnect with the world around you!

 Should you bring these items with you, they will be collected and returned at the end of the session.

 It’s normal to be a bit nervous before and during the first few days of camp.
 Our suggestion to you is to practice staying at your friend’s place or going somewhere without your parents if you think you may get nervous about sleeping away from home.
 Talk about it with your parents before coming to camp.
 Think how proud you will all be when you live the camp experience.
-Don’t forget your parents want you to have fun!
+Don’t forget, your parents want you to have fun!